bewards/tech-blog-grav/pages/01.blog/creating-a-bootstrap-modal-with-sitecore-sxa/item.md

 hide_from_post_list: false
 ---

-This walkthrough describes in detail how to convert a Bootstrap 4 Modal and all of it's properties into a content-authorable custom SXA Component, along with the ability to add Modal buttons.
+This walkthrough describes in detail how to convert a Bootstrap 4 Modal and all of it's properties into a content-authorable custom SXA Component, along with the ability to add Modal buttons that can either dismiss the modal, redirect, or prevent the modal from re-appearing on future page loads.

 ===